osg-htc/networking/docs/perfsonar/installation.md

 You might not be able to access the page if you are not properly registered in GOC, so a snapshot can be found below.
 In filling the information please follow those simple guidelines:

 * There are two service types for perfSONAR: net.perfSONAR.Bandwidth and net.perfSONAR.Latency.
-This is because we suggest t install two perfSONAR boxes at the site (one for latency tests and one for bandwidth tests) and therefore two distinct service endpoints should be published with two distinct service types.
-If the site can not afford sufficient hardware for the proposed setup, it can install a unique perfSONAR box, but still should publish both services types (with the same host in the "host name" field of the form).
+This is because we suggest to install two perfSONAR boxes at the site (one for latency tests and one for bandwidth tests).

+* Because we recommend separate boxes, two distinct service endpoints should be published with two distinct service types.
+If a site cannot afford additional hardware, it can install a single perfSONAR box but should still publish both service types (using the same host in the "host name" field of the form).

 * For each form (service type) fill at least: